Gracelesslemon/Capstone-Project-Explainable-allele-Pathogenicty-classification-with-contextual-insights/README.md

     - [ ] Potential addons would be to flush out the prompts through testing
     - [ ] Need to add more examples to make it more robust at handling a wide variety of queries.

+# Changes to be made :
-# FUZZY MATCH FOR DISEASE IS ; SEPARATED CHANGE THAT .
+- FUZZY MATCH FOR DISEASE IS ; SEPARATED CHANGE THAT .
 IMPORTANT

 [FUZZY MATCH] Original: any conflicts where  disease is galloway ?
 [FUZZY MATCH] Extracted terms: ['galloway']